NovemForxuz/Float/README.md

 We take references and inspiration from the [Headspace](https://www.headspace.com) app while giving some little twist with our space-themed design and gamification experiences.
 For now, we only support Android.

+My role in this project is mainly frontend development.

 # How was it done?
 Our team used [React Native](https://reactnative.dev/) to develop the frontend on the android platform.
 [AWS Amplify](https://aws.amazon.com/amplify/) was used to build a mobile with a serverless architecture.